openaustralia/planningalerts/README.md

 **Setup The Database**
  * Create your own database config file - `cp config/database.yml.example config/database.yml`
+ * If you're using PostgreSQL, uncomment the PostgreSQL development config stanza, and comment out the MySQL one in `config/database.yml`
- * Update the config/database.yml with your root mysql credentials
+ * Update the config/database.yml with your database credentials
- * If you are on OSX change the socket to /tmp/mysql.sock
+ * If you are using MySQL on OSX change the socket to /tmp/mysql.sock
  * Set up the databases - `rake db:setup`
  * Generate Thinking Sphinx configuration - `bundle exec rake thinking_sphinx:configure`